CBD and Cannabis Research

-Current research is pointing towards CBD-heavy strains of cannabis serving as a neuroprotectant, possibly helping the brain heal from concussions.
-CBD (cannabidiol) is the nonpsychoactive element of cannabis and so it doesn't get you high.
-Findings also indicate that CBD products can be effective for pain management, anxiety, and insomnia, all of which are common concussion and post-concussion symptoms.
+Current research is pointing towards CBD serving as a neuroprotectant, possibly helping the brain heal from concussions.
+Findings also indicate that CBD and/or medical cannabis (marijuana) can be effective for pain management, anxiety, and insomnia, all of which are common symptoms of concussions and Post-concussion Syndrome.

-CBD products are extracted from hemp or marijuana, which are essentially the same cannabis plant but are cultivated differently, hemp plants being grown to contain less than 0.3% THC, the primary psychoactive constituent.
-Concussion patients are using CBD oil from hemp or marijuana products (vape, tincture, etc.) with a high ratio of CBD to THC.
+CBD products are extracted from hemp or marijuana, which are essentially the same cannabis plant but are cultivated differently, hemp plants being grown to contain less than 0.3% THC.

 In the US, the first big study on cannabinoid treatment for concussion is being done by the University of Miami which received a $16 million grant for the research.
 The study is a five-year, three-stage study that will "assess the effectiveness of a new cannabinoid-based pill to treat concussion injuries.
 This partnership aims to propel this research and potential treatment forward by using two classes of drugs in a combination that scientists believe will reduce brain inflammation and the immune response."
 See also the Miami Herald article.